fossasia/fossasia-companion-android/README.md

 This is build upon the [FOSDEM Companion For android](https://github.com/cbeyls/fosdem-companion-android).
 It uses loaders and fragments extensively and is backward compatible up to Android 2.1 thanks to the support library.

-To get more information and install the app, look at the [Google Play Store](https://play.google.com/store/apps/details?id=be.digitalia.fosdem) page.
+To get more information and install the app, look at the [Google Play Store](https://play.google.com/store/apps/details?id=org.fossasia) page.

-The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW.
-Used with permission.

 ## How to build